Linell/bonnette-bites-website/_posts/2020-05-12-roasted-garlic.md

     touch the tops, as the garlic could get stuck to it while roasting, resulting in a smaller yield.

-    * Roast for at least an hour, but as long as an hour and a half.
+    * Roast for at least an hour, but as long as an hour and fifteen minutes.
 Remove from the oven, and open your packet up to let the garlic breathe. (*Optional*\:
     *Place garlic back in the oven uncovered and roast for an additional 5 minutes until some crispy bits have formed.
 It's textural and adds a